rathinaraja/DeepCluster/README.md

 Although the workflow is demonstrated using WSIs, it is flexible and can be applied to any domain with a collection of images organized in a folder.

-**Note:** If you find our work useful in your research or use parts of this code, please consider citing our paper (#Citation).
+**Note:** If you find our work useful in your research or use parts of this code, please consider citing our paper, [Jump to Citation Section](#Citation).

 # DeepCluster++ Usage Guide
 We assume representative WSIs have been selected, tiles extracted, and the resulting images filtered using appropriate preprocessing methods.
 The AutoEncoder (AE) used in this experiement was trained on a set of tiles (images) until the reconstruction quality of test samples become prominent.